zCFD/zCFDguide/docs/source/control-dict.rst

 The eddy viscosity ratio :math:`(\mu_t/\mu)` varies depending type of flow.
 For external flows this ratio varies from  0.1 to 1 (wind tunnel 1 to 10)

-For internal flows there is greater dependence on Reynolds number
+For internal flows there is greater dependence on Reynolds number.
+Typical values are:

 +------+-------+------+--------+--------+--------+-----------+
 | Re   |  3000 | 5000 | 10,000 | 15,000 | 20,000 | > 100,000 |